Hooker helps Hokies rout Georgia Tech 45-0

+“I don’t know if y’all remember what they did to us last year, but I’m pretty sure everybody was fuming to get their hands on some Yellow Jackets,” Farley said.

+The Hokies are 5-0 in games started by Hooker, who completed 9 of 13 passes for 159 yards, including a 7-yard touchdown pass to James Mitchell.
+Hooker sat much of the second half in the lopsided win.

-Virginia Tech (7-3, 4-2 Atlantic Coast Conference) has won five of its last six games, including four straight over ACC opponents, as they compete for the Coastal Division title.
+Virginia Tech (7-3, 4-2 Atlantic Coast Conference) has won five of its last six games to move into contention for the Coastal Division title.

 Georgia Tech (2-8, 1-6) has lost three straight games under first-year coach Geoff Collins.

+“That’s awesome to be able to get a shutout in coach Foster’s last year,” Farley said.
+“That’s a dream come true for me and I know it is for everybody else in the locker room.”

-Foster’s defense held the Yellow Jackets to 134 yards and eight first downs.
+Foster’s defense held the Yellow Jackets to 134 yards.
 Georgia Tech had not been shut out since a 38-0 loss to Florida State on Oct.
 18, 1997.

+“We’ll just make the adjustments moving forward to make sure it doesn’t happen again,” Collins said.

 The Yellow Jackets’ last chance to dodge a shutout ended on freshman quarterback Jordan Yates’ fourth-down incompletion from the Virginia Tech 41 with 2:55 remaining.

-Virginia Tech’s offense had big plays of 33 yards or longer on four consecutive first-half possessions.
+The Hokies’ offense had plays of 33 yards or longer on four consecutive first-half possessions.

 Tayvlon Robinson’s 49-yard gain on a reverse set up Hooker’s first touchdown run of 3 yards.

 Tre Turner had a 37-yard catch and a 39-yard run on a sweep to set up scoring runs by Keshawn King and Hooker, respectively.
-Mitchell added a 33-yard catch on the following drive, but this time the Hokies had to punt.
+Mitchell added a 33-yard catch on the following drive, which ended with a rare punt.

-Virginia Tech’s defense added to the big-play collection on Caleb Farley’s 17-yard interception return.

-After Oscar Bradburn’s punt was downed at the Georgia Tech 2, quarterback James Graham rolled right in the end zone and attempted a jump pass when pressured by Chamarri Conner.
-Farley cut in front of the pass intended for Malachi Carter.
+Georgia Tech’s James Graham threw two interceptions, including a second-quarter pass from the end zone returned 17 yards by Farley for a touchdown.

 After being outgained in total yards 299-48 in the first half, the Yellow Jackets opened the second half with an onside kick recovered by the Hokies.